jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-setup/index.md

 Once the dates were settled, I split this into 3 weeks of China, and 3 weeks of everywhere else, with the intention that China would be the first 3 weeks due to other scheduling constraints.
 For China we knew we wanted to spend around a week in Beijing, and travel to some other key places (Great Wall, Terracotta Army, Shanghai, Sichuan province for the food), so for the most part we just placed these on the map and connected the dots with what we could reasonably travel to by train.

-For the remaining 3 weeks, I wanted to try to mimick [Race Across the World](https://www.bbc.co.uk/programmes/m0002tvs) as much as possible, so despite it being shockingly cheap, I tried to avoid planes as much as possible whilst around South East Asia.
+For the remaining 3 weeks, I wanted to try to mimic [Race Across the World](https://www.bbc.co.uk/programmes/m0002tvs) as much as possible, so despite it being shockingly cheap, I tried to avoid planes as much as possible whilst around South East Asia.
 Once we had decided on Hong Kong being the last destination from the China portion, and knowing I had a return flight from Singapore to catch, it once again became a connect-the-dots exercise.

 #### Chinese Visa